tceron/capture_similarity_between_political_parties/data/README.md

 The claims annotated by domain expert in the field of political science are in the file "annotated_claims_2021.csv".

 The claims predicted by our claim identifier model are in the file "predicted_claims_2021.csv"

-The file "manifestos.csv" contains the preprocessed manifestos used in the analysis where all sentences without a domain label were removed.